New TeamsAny questions about joining ProLeague as team?

 4.1 Eligibility of players: Only players who have registered on the homepage, joined a team and received a game license according to §6.4 are entitled to play.
 The use of a player's EA account is not permitted (account sharing).

-4.2 Minimum number of players: A team must consist of at least seven players (League INT1, INT2, ONE and TWO) or five players (League INT3 and THREE) in order to participate in a match.
+4.2 Minimum number of players: A team must consist of at least seven players (League INT1 and INT2) or five players (League INT3, INT4 and INT5) in order to participate in a match.
 Each team must play a match with at least the minimum number of players assigned to the respective league.